 In the 1970s, a Pilot Youth Guidance Project began to offer advice to young people with emotional or adjustment problems.
 This has expanded into the Youth Counselling Service.
 The Service March Project was also started at that time, aimed at promoting community service among youngsters.
-The School Social Work and Family Life Education services began by the late 1970s.
+The School Social Work and Family Life Education services began in the late 1970s.

-In 1981 the Federation revised its Constitution and set up a Service Unit to provide training for staff and members.
-It continued to expand, introducing new services and co-ordinating the development of premises.
+In 1981 the Federation revised its Constitution and established a Service Unit to provide training for staff and members, which has continued to expand, introducing new services and co-ordinating the development of premises.
 Youth exchange projects were initiated in the mid 1980s and study tours were arranged to a number of countries.
-With the setting up of the Lee Shau Kee Youth Exchange Fund in 1995, an increasing number could benefit from long-term exchange programmes in varying formats.
-With the change of sovereignty in 1997, ties between Hong Kong and the Mainland became more frequent and close, and the Federation began to strengthen its dialogue with Mainland colleagues through regular exchange and training programmes.
+With the setting up of the Lee Shau Kee Youth Exchange Fund in 1995, an increasing number of young people were able to benefit from long-term exchange programmes in varying formats.
+With the change of sovereignty in 1997, ties between Hong Kong and the Mainland became more frequent, and the Federation began to strengthen its dialogue with Mainland colleagues through regular exchange and training programmes.

 For two decades, systematic research on youth issues and concerns has been a part of the Federation's increasing programme portfolio.
-The monthly Youth Poll Series and the in-depth Youth Study Series were first published in early 1993.
-The Youth Research Centre opened in May 1996, to extend in-depth and scholarly resources to better provide targeted services.
+The monthly Youth Poll Series and the in-depth Youth Study Series were first published in early 1993 and the Youth Research Centre opened in May 1996, to further provide scholarly resources to the community.

 In September 1998, special resolutions were passed again revising the Federation's Constitution to include all necessary mandates pertaining to the operation of a school.
 September 2000 marked the Federation's first step into the field of education with the establishment and operation of the HKFYG Lee Shau Kee Primary School in Tin Shui Wai.
 In September 2006 the Federation went one step further with the HKFYG Lee Shau Kee College, a Direct Subsidy Scheme Secondary School, opening its doors in the same district.
-A third kindergarten was set up in 2013 in addition to the two previous day nurseries, established in 1997 and 1999.
+A third kindergarten was set up in 2013 in addition to the two previous kindergartens-cum-day nurseries, established in 1997 and 1999.

-In April 2000, Leadership 21 was set up by the Federation as a centre for the training of the city's future leaders.
+In April 2000, Leadership 21 was initiated by the Federation as a centre to train the city's future leaders.
 As a long-term investment, the Federation's vision of setting up a Leadership Institute in Hong Kong slowly took one step forward with a special purpose company incorporated on 19 June 2013 under the name of "The HKFYG Institute for Leadership Development Limited".
-The Institute will be located on the site of the Former Fanling Magistracy and will continue its systematic and comprehensive leadership training for Hong Kong's young people.
+The Institute for Leadership Development will be located on the site of the Former Fanling Magistracy and will continue its systematic and comprehensive leadership training for Hong Kong's young people.